 - Wait as long as possible to allow weeds to germinate and emerge.
 Allow weed seedlings to grow to the third leaf stage, or at least to the first true leaf.

 - If you're using transplants: flame the soil or make an application of Gramoxone, Scythe, Aim or Roundup (if registered for the crop) to the soil surface before transplanting.
 Transplant the crop (without dragging any additional soil off the bed) and then apply any preemergence herbicide, which you would normally use, to the soil surface.

 - If the crop will be seeded: Gramoxone, Scythe, Aim or Roundup (if registered for the crop) or flaming may be applied just before or just after seeding (see the label).
 After seeding, apply any preemergence herbicide which you would normally use to the soil surface.
 CAUTION: If the crop has already been seeded, be careful that the flaming process does not injure the crop seed or the emerging crop seedling.

 Check the current herbicide label and recommendations by crop to determine if Gramoxone, Scythe, Aim or Roundup is registered for use in that crop.
 Gramoxone, Scythe, Aim and flaming will have minimal long-term effect on established perennial weeds.
 For cucumbers, melons, squash, pumpkin, peppers and eggplant, Roundup must be applied at least three days prior to seeding or transplanting.

 In cases where Roundup is registered, it can also be used for control of perennial weeds, such as quackgrass and dock, prior to soil preparation.
-After application, delay tillage for three to five days.
+After application, delay tillage for 3-5 days.
 There is no residual weed control.
 See the label for directions.